 So that covers which species are present, but how big are the trees that we have?
 Tree size is tremendously important for making wood products, and bigger is usually much better.
 This is why loggers fight so much to get into remaining old-growth forests, as their value is immensely higher than younger forests.
 Bigger trees can be used for some higher value products that can’t be made from smaller trees, and also it takes much less time and effort to cut a few big trees rather than many small trees for the same amount of wood.
 The Manitou, like a great many forests across North America, has had loggers preferentially taking those bigger and more valuable trees while leaving the rest.
 This leads to size distributions like we have, as seen in the chart below.

 This chart shows the amount of trees we have of various sizes, and contrasts that with the typical forestry best practices for our area.
 The takeaway is that we have far too many small trees, about the right amount of medium sized trees, and not nearly enough large trees.

 The above graph shows the proportions of trees by basal area, which is a pretty good measure of total wood weight and volume, but it doesn’t say anything about the number of trees.
 Most people don’t look at trees and think about basal area, or board feet, or other forestry measurements, they think more about individual trees.
-It is not usually worthwhile to count the thousands of very small saplings found throughout a forest, so it is usually only those that are 4″ or more in diameter that are counted.
-Our sampling estimate is that on each forested acre there 257 trees from 4″ to 8″, 55 from 10″ to 14″, and only 6 over 16″ in diameter.
-Extrapolated out to the 130 treed acres, there are about 40,000 trees on the property that are 4″ or greater in diameter.
+It is not usually worthwhile to count the small saplings in a forest as there can be many thousands per acre, so it is usually only those that are 4″ or more in diameter that are counted.
+Our sampling estimated that on each forested acre there 257 trees from 4″ to 8″, 55 from 10″ to 14″, and only 6 over 16″ in diameter.
+Extrapolated out to the 130 forested acres, there are about 40,000 trees bigger than 4″ on our farm.